If there is anything on this earth that brings me pure joy, it’s only having one pan to wash after dinner.

 Does your family still gather around the dinner table for meals?
 Tell us what your favorite part about eating together is in the comments below.
 And when you try the recipe, come back here to rate it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 29, 2012.
-Last updated: March 1, 2022 at 16:57 pm.
+Last updated August 20, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Meghan Yager